Happy 4th of July, South Georgia — We Hope It Was a Blast

 First light at the edge of a South Georgia field — right when the deer are moving. (riktom.com photo)

-From both of us here at riktom.com — Happy Fourth of July, South Georgia.
-Whether you're firing up the grill, floating the river, or just sitting on the porch watching the sky light up, we hope this weekend is a good one with the people you love.
-This year's an extra-special one: 2026 is America's 250th birthday.
+From both of us here at riktom.com — we hope you had a wonderful Fourth of July, South Georgia.
+Whether you spent it firing up the grill, floating the river, or sitting on the porch watching the sky light up, we hope it was a good one with the people you love.
+This year was an extra-special one: 2026 is America's 250th birthday.

 We build these free tools because we love this corner of Georgia and the folks in it.
-So instead of a sales pitch, here's the only thing we really want to say this week: have a blast, and get home safe.
-A few quick reminders below — including one the trail cameras reminded us of this week.
+So instead of a sales pitch, here's the only thing we really wanted to say this week: have a blast, and get home safe.
+A few reminders below still hold for the rest of the summer — including one the trail cameras reminded us of that week.

-• Fireworks: keep water close, never relight a dud, keep kids and pets back.
+• Fireworks: keep water close, never relight a dud, keep kids and pets back — good rules for backyard shows all summer long.

 • Heat & water: hydrate in the South Georgia heat, and wear life jackets on the river.

-• Watch for deer at dawn and dusk — they're moving, and holiday traffic is heavy.
+• Watch for deer at dawn and dusk — they're moving all summer, not just over the holiday.

 • Line up a sober driver.
 Every time.

-Independence Day 2026 falls on Saturday, July 4 — a full-weekend holiday.
-And it's a milestone: 2026 marks America's 250th birthday, 250 years since the Declaration of Independence in 1776.
-If you're looking for where to watch fireworks around Valdosta and Lowndes County, we put the show times and viewing spots in one place: our Fourth of July in Lowndes County guide.
+Independence Day 2026 landed on Saturday, July 4 — a full-weekend holiday.
+And it was a milestone: 2026 marks America's 250th birthday, 250 years since the Declaration of Independence in 1776.
+If you missed the fireworks and want the recap, we've got the full rundown of how it went around Valdosta and Lowndes County in our Fourth of July in Lowndes County guide.

 How do I stay safe on the Fourth in South Georgia?